-A revocable living trust -- sometimes simply called a living trust -- is a legal entity created to hold ownership of an individual's assets.
-The person who forms the trust is called the grantor or trustmaker, and in most cases, he also serves as the trustee, controlling and managing the assets he placed there.
-Some trustmakers prefer to have an institution or attorney acts as trustee, although this is somewhat uncommon with this type of trust.
+A revocable living trust—sometimes simply called a living trust—is a legal entity created to hold ownership of an individual's assets.
+The person who forms the trust is called the grantor or the trustmaker, and they also serve as the trustee of this type of trust in most cases, controlling and managing the assets they've placed there.

+A revocable living trust doesn't have its own taxpayer identification number, unlike an irrevocable trust.
 A revocable trust and its trustmaker share the same Social Security number.
-Trust taxes are filed on the trustmaker's Form 1040, just as though he continued to hold ownership of the assets personally.
+The trust's income and deductions are reported on the trustmaker's personal Form 1040 tax return, just as though they continued to hold ownership of the assets personally.

 How a Revocable Living Trust Avoids Probate

 The Internal Revenue Service and probate courts view revocable trusts differently.

 Assets placed in a revocable trust don't avoid estate taxes, because the trustmaker and the trust share the same Social Security number.
 The trustmaker can reclaim the assets held within the trust anytime they like, so the IRS takes the position that they haven't relinquished ownership as they would with assets placed in an irrevocable trust.

 Assets held in an irrevocable living trust are not subject to estate taxes, because the trustmaker no longer owns them or has any control over them.